 A few years ago, when I first discovered leg locks, there was one name popping out in the world of BJJ DVD instructionals.
 Before all the variation on the subject by people trying to emulate Danaher’s system, there was only one.
 Well, only one legitimate source of knowledge, anyhow.
 To this day I still believe that everyone looking to learn leg locks should start with Dean Lister.
-After all, he is the original leg locking wizard of BJJ.
+After all, he is the original leg-locking wizard of BJJ.
 His original work, the K.A.T.C.H. leg lock system is compulsory material for anyone looking to become the next Touqinho.
-The best thing about the Lister’s stuff is that he covers everything.
+The best thing about Lister’s stuff is that he covers everything.
 He makes even the most simple techniques deadly, like the straight ankle lock for example.

 Dean Lister is an extraordinary leg locker in all departments.
 He is not just a specialist at one but does all leg locks with incredible proficiency.
 Now, while Danaher might be the Yoda of heel hooks, Lister is the ruler of everything leg lock.
 Even after Danaher’s brand, new instructional comes out, there’s no better introduction than Dean’s material.
 After all, he is the one that inspired Danaher to become a leg-locker.

 One thing to admire about Lister is his constant will to grow.
 He didn’t stop at his K.A.T.C.H. release.
 He has more than a few high-quality DVD instructionals with revised and improved information in each.
-His constant experimentation and evolution are what makes moves like the straight ankle lock as dangerous as heel hook.
-In one of his latest videos, Dean demonstrates a wonderful variation the straight ankle lock.
+His constant experimentation and evolution are what make moves like the straight ankle lock as dangerous as a heel hook.
+In one of his latest videos, Dean demonstrates a wonderful variation of the straight ankle lock.
 It takes this fairly simple and legal move and turns it into a formidable weapon to claim anyone’s scalp!
 Or better said foot.

 The Straight Ankle lock

-Before we ump into Lister’s variations, let’s take things step by step.
+Before we ump into Lister’s variations, let’s take things to step by step.
 To begin with, let’s look at the standard straight ankle lock before moving on to variations.
 The straight ankle lock is the first leg lock most people learn.
 From certain positions, it is legal across all belt levels and competition formats.
 Many people, though, look at it as the most ineffective of leg locks.
-The mechanics of the move are very different to those of a heel hook, but that doesn’t diminish the technique’s efficiency.
+The mechanics of the move are very different from those of a heel hook, but that doesn’t diminish the technique’s efficiency.
 Especially when everything is in perfect order.

 For the straight ankle lock from the straight Ashi Garami, you need to cover a few basics.
 First, you need to control every joint of the opponent’s leg.
-The most important control is the one their hip.
+The most important control is the control of their hip.
 This is the one that most people get wrong more often than not.
 The reason is positioning.
 When in Ashi Garami do not look to control their leg with your legs.
 Instead, use your whole body to isolate their leg.
 That way you’ll have both the weight advantage and a better position to finish.

 Furthermore, grip positioning.
 The straight ankle lock grip is fairly easy – a palm over palm grip.
 Where most people go wrong is the height of the grip.
 Always look to connect your hands at chest level and focus on keeping your arms there.
 Whatever you do with your upper body or legs, your hand’s must not slide down towards the belly!